Visiting Kennedy Space Center with Kids: Guide + Launch Day Tips!

 EXPECT CROWDS

 If you are visiting the Kennedy Space Center on launch day, expect heavy crowds and a less-than-ideal experience.
-When we visited last, our wait for the Shuttle Launch Experience in the Atlantis exhibit was a short 5-10 minute wait.
+When we visited previously, our wait for the Shuttle Launch Experience in the Atlantis exhibit was a short 5-10 minute wait.

 This time, we skipped it entirely because it was a good 1+ hour wait.
 Lines for busses will be longer, crowds in exhibits will be thicker, etc. It doesn’t mean that you won’t enjoy your visit, but if this is your first time visiting, I would suggest one of two things.